ptoshkov/integratedterminal/README.md

 ```

 ### Changing the Font
-You can set the key "fontFamily" to any CSS font family string.
+You can set the key `fontFamily` to any CSS font family string.
 Refer to <https://www.w3.org/Style/Examples/007/fonts.en.html> for examples.
 To set the font to Times 8 pt. with fallback Times New Roman and last fallback serif family:

 ```
 "fontFamily": "Times, Times New Roman, serif",